 Doesn’t remove all contaminants such as bacteria and viruses (they can if combined with ultrafiltration).

 Doesn’t reduce hardness or remove calcium (resulting in limescale)*

-* Note: Active carbon filters with Ion Exchange may also remove calcium/limescale
+* Note: Active carbon filters with Ion Exchange or other limescale inhibitors may also remove calcium/limescale

 Output is very clean water and can be used to make undrinkable water potable (drinkable)